 These elements are a summary of the introduction to Ibis business plan training and business plan development.
 They refer to a plan for an established business; there are some separate elements for a start up plan, and a different emphasis in certain areas.
-An example of how all these are integrated is available as a download of Castellan.

 The aim of the plan should always be to answer the three central questions: